 One can deposit foreign currency into his or her bank account.
 However, one may need to show proof of travel as well as passport and visa details.
 Some bank’s branches may not even accept foreign currency.
 The process varies from bank to bank and often from branch to branch.
 HDFC Bank even offers a foreign currency bank account.

 The other choice can be to keep the foreign currency or USD with you as cash.
 If you have plans to travel again or if your close relatives are traveling, you can give it to them.
 They can also carry foreign currency cash to a certain limit.
 In my visit to Saudia Arabia, I was left with some Saudi Riyals and I have kept them as I know I will be visiting again for sure.

 However, the easier alternative is to visit a money changer in your locality and exchange the foreign currency for cash.
 It is much simpler with minimal documentation and one may get a better forex rate as well.

-For significant large amount, money changers may offer cheque instead of cash and this is when banks make more sense.
+For significant large amounts, money changers may offer cheque instead of cash and this is when banks make more sense.